As told to Brandon Stosuy, 1629 words.

 Last Words from Montmartre by Qiu Miaojin (translated by Ari Larissa Heinrich)

-Myles recently held her first art exhibition, a collection of 20 Instagram photos, at the Schoolhouse Gallery in Provincetown.
-I asked her how she went about narrowing it down from more than 3,000: “Picking fast as hell, and then seeing them together and pushing back certain types of things,” she explained.
+Myles recently held their first art exhibition, a collection of 20 Instagram photos, at the Schoolhouse Gallery in Provincetown.
+I asked them how they went about narrowing it down from more than 3,000: “Picking fast as hell, and then seeing them together and pushing back certain types of things,” she explained.
 “Sidewalk abstractions, pushing in bedrooms always.
 People out, people in.
 Trying to make a mix that feels representative but cavalier.”

 For the longest time I always thought of Rosie on the Beach as this opera that I would write.
 I would just shoot all this footage of her walking on the beach in Provincetown, and then eventually I would score it with just strange dog thoughts, and it would be a form of poetry… And yet that is what my poetry is, which is it sort of grazes from the dog thought or the human thought to a description of the beach to the car going by to the… it’s like all those tracks are getting mixed as a poem.